bhakti1010/copyFromRemoteHost/README.md

 	2.auditfile_backup.sh - This file is used to pull .AUD and .SYS data from all the SBC listed in a ip.txt file.
 	3.autobackup_script.sh - This file is used to pull config data from all the SBC listed in a ip.txt file.
-	4.log.txt - It has log of all the action taken by scripts auditfile_backup.sh and autobackup_script.sh 5.Ip.txt - list of ip from where server need to pull data.
+	4.log.txt - It has log of all the action taken by scripts auditfile_backup.sh and autobackup_script.sh 5.Ip.txt - list of ip from where server can pull data.